MonkeyIsNull/MonkeyIsNull/README.md

 ## Hey all

 Hey, I'm Adam.
-Somehow I've been working in this field for 28 years.
+I work at [Cobenian](https://github.com/Cobenian) and somehow I've been in this field for 28 years.

 At the moment I've been working on some [RDAP](https://github.com/icann/icann-rdap/) [projects](https://github.com/icann/rdap-conformance-tool) and a little bit of DNSSEC.